wallarm/product-documentation/docs/latest/admin-en/configure-wallarm-mode.md

 * Define the general filtration rule in Wallarm Console
 * Create a filtration mode rule in the **Rules** section of Wallarm Console

 Priorities of the filtration mode configuration methods are determined in the [`wallarm_mode_allow_override` directive](#setting-up-priorities-of-the-filtration-mode-configuration-methods-using-wallarm_mode_allow_override).
-By default, the settings specified in Wallarm Console have a higher priority than the `walalrm_mode` directive regardless of its value  severity.
+By default, the settings specified in Wallarm Console have a higher priority than the `wallarm_mode` directive regardless of its value  severity.

 ### Specifying the filtration mode in the `wallarm_mode` directive